 These patches are a great, natural option for when you don’t want to deal with sprays, reapplications, or trying to remember to reapply throughout the day.
 These patches work reasonably well and are good for 24-hours of protection.

-The Belursus patches are made to go on clothes and are safe for kids and babies.
+The Belursus patches go on clothes and are safe for kids and babies.
 Some adults may need to wear one or two patches at a time for complete protection.
-They are also made from a combination of essential oils.
+A combination of essential oils makes the patches effective.

 See more about the Belursus Mosquito Patches by clicking here.